-PRDOH will encourage interested entities to consult with communities on the planning and design of the electrical power system improvements to ensure alignment with community service areas and consideration of critical assets.
-To the extent that data is available, this program will prioritize the communities near feeders that suffered the most extended delays in restoration after Hurricane María, along with other remote or hard-to-reach communities.
+PREPA will consult with communities on the planning and design of the electrical power system improvements to ensure alignment with community service areas and consideration of critical assets.
+This program will prioritize the communities near feeders that suffered the most extended delays in restoration after Hurricane María along with other remote or hard to reach communities.

-PRDOH will provide technical assistance as needed to interested entities and impacted communities to aid in active participation in using, and maximizing the benefits provided by the microgrid.
+PREPA may provide technical assistance and support to the impacted communities to aid in active participation in using and maximizing the benefits provided by the microgrid.
 The expertise acquired through training will enable communities to empower themselves in their energy resilience.
-The awarded entity will be in charge of the operation and maintenance costs of these microgrids due to the requirements of the Federal Register Notice.
+PREPA and/or LUMA will be in charge of the operation and maintenance costs of these micro-grids due to the requirements of the Federal Register Notice.